 When we do a beautiful act for God with humility, lives can be touched and changed forever.

 A Pastor I know was confronted angrily by a man in his office one day.
 This man made many unfair and untrue accusations against the Pastor and after finishing his angry outburst, asked the Pastor what he had to say.
 The Pastor got up from his chair, walked to the toilet next door, filled an empty basin with water and came back to the room.

 The man was surprised when he saw the basin of water and asked what it was for.
 The Pastor replied that even though the accusations were not true, that since the person was nevertheless upset with him, he felt the right thing to do, was for him to ask forgiveness.
 He then offered to wash the man’s feet.
 What happened then was that the man broke down in tears at this act of humility and opened his heart to the Lord.

 3) A Beautiful Act for God can be criticized

 Similarly, when we do beautiful things for God, there may be people around who will try to show that we have ulterior motives in what we do.
 In many countries, when Christians help those in need, they are accused of trying to convert people unethically.
-Such critics would rather have such needy people continue to live in their misery & poverty!
-Let’s continue to do beautiful acts for God and not get discouraged, especially when criticism is thrown at us.
+Let’s continue however to do beautiful acts for God and not get discouraged, especially when criticism is thrown at us.